Esther Song

 Research

-I conduct research on politics and international relations of China.
-My research areas include civil society and NGO policy in China, China’s diplomacy, and attitudes towards China.
+I conduct research on politics and international relations of China; international affairs in the Asia-Pacific; and authoritarianism with regional focus on countries in East Asia (China and the Korean peninsula).
 My methodological interests include survey analysis and computational text analysis.

-Prior to joining UiB I was a research fellow at the German Institute for Global and Area Studies (GIGA).
-I hold MA and PhD in Political Science from Stanford University.
+Prior to joining UiB I was a research fellow at the German Institute for Global and Area Studies (GIGA) and a pre-doctoral fellow at Fudan University.
+I hold MA and PhD in Political Science from Stanford University. https://esthersong.org

 Teaching